dylandoamaral/qush/README.md

 ## Why use it

 - it helps you to push a commit faster  (one single line instead of three)
-- it helps you to push a commit cleaner (a preset system to write consistent commits)
+- it helps you to push a commit cleaner (a config system to write consistent commits)

 ## Requirements